biodash/biodash.github.io/content/codeclub/S02E05_tidyverse-intro-part2/index.md

 ## 2 - Using the `arrange()` function

 We will learn how to use the `arrange()` function from *dplyr* to sort a data frame in multiple ways.
 First, we will sort a dataframe by values of a single variable, and then we will learn how to sort a dataframe by more than one variable in the dataframe.
-By default, *dplyr*'s `arrange()` sorts in *ascending* order.
+By default, *dplyr*'s `arrange()` sorts in *ascending* order (lowest values first).

 **Let's get set up and grab some data so that we have some material to work with.**

 We will use the same dataset [`palmerpenguins`](https://allisonhorst.github.io/palmerpenguins/) we used last week.
-To get this data, we need to install the *palmerpenguins* package (no need to do this if you did so last week):
+To get this data, we need to install the *palmerpenguins* package (again, no need to do this if you already did so last week):

 <div class="highlight">